Fox leads Kings past Warriors 126-123 in playoff return

 WIGGINS’ RETURN

-Warriors forward Andrew Wiggins showed few signs of rush in his first game in more than two months after leaving the team to deal with an undisclosed family matter.
+Wiggins showed few signs of rust in his first game in more than two months after leaving the team to deal with an undisclosed family matter.

 Wiggins came off the bench after starting his first 657 games in the NBA and made an immediate impact.
 He had his first shot attempt blocked but hustled back for a block of his own on the defensive end.